Barge Cruising: A Guide for First-Timers

 The boat cruises slowly at approximately four miles an hour.
 This allows passengers to easily hop back on at the next lock, or if you prefer, several locks further down.
 This is an excellent opportunity to work off some of those extra calories consumed throughout the week!

-Fair warning, there is a lot of food on a barge cruise.
+Fair warning, there is a lot of food on Barge Ladies Cruises.
 Be prepared for epicurean overload.
 Not only does your private chef prepare three-course meals for both lunch and dinner, but you will also enjoy daily wine and cheese pairings.
 Throughout the week, we sampled more than thirty different kinds of cheese and tasted more than twenty varieties of wine.

 One afternoon we were treated to a cooking demonstration.
 We met the chef in the open kitchen just before lunch.
 We learned how to prepare a whole baked salmon in salt with a buerre blanc sauce.
 Little did we know we were actually making our own lunch.